-Composition of SPGC Scope of Work 1.
-Members: (A) Conveners DPGC of all the disciplines, HSS and all the centers 1.
-To discuss the issues recommended by the DPGCs covering the academic programs, PG and PhD curriculum and courses, academic indiscipline, academic malpractices and send its recommendations to the Senate.
-(B) One PG and one PhD student representative nominated by the Students Gymkhana 2.
-Based on the recommendations of the DPGC, and assessment of the academic programs , suggest appropriate revisions or modifications or improvements to Senate.
-2. Convener: Nominated by the Senate 3.
-Discussing the revision of the PG and PhD 3.
-Member Secretary: DR/AR (Academics) ex-officio curriculum based upon the recommendations of the DPGC and recommending same to the Senate.
-4. Discussion on the starting of new PG programs.
-5. Discussion on starting of new PG and PhD courses and recommending same to the Senate.
-6. Cases of Early-termination of the PG and PhD students keeping in view the recommendations of the concerned DPGC.
-7. Any other academic issue related to the PG and PhD students.
+Composition of SPGC Scope of Work Members: (A) Conveners DPGC of all the disciplines, HSS and all the centers (B) One PG and one PhD student representative nominated by the Students Gymkhana Convener: Nominated by the Senate Member Secretary: DR/AR (Academics) ex-officio To discuss the issues recommended by the DPGCs covering the academic programs, PG and PhD curriculum and courses, academic indiscipline, academic malpractices and send its recommendations to the Senate.
+Based on the recommendations of the DPGC, and assessment of the academic programs, suggest appropriate revisions or modifications or improvements to Senate.
+Discussing the revision of the PG and PhD curriculum based upon the recommendations of the DPGC and recommending same to the Senate.
+Discussion on the starting of new PG programs.
+Discussion on starting of new PG and PhD courses and recommending same to the Senate.
+Cases of Early-termination of the PG and PhD students keeping in view the recommendations of the concerned DPGC.
+Any other academic issue related to the PG and PhD students.